rangle/angular-training-slides/slides/src/content/forms.md

 ## Nesting Form Data (1/2)

 - `form.value` returns a flat object by default, which is not always what we want
-- `ngModelGroup` lets you go from:
+- `NgModelGroup` lets you go from:

 ```json
 {